Above Ground Storage Tank Cleaning

 We have the capability of blending your heavy paraffin and asphaltic type tank bottoms with crude oil, as the tank is being cleaned, and pumping the blended mix back into your line or another tank.

 - We recognize that many customers would prefer to keep their tank bottoms in their system if possible.
 However, they don’t want to transfer the problem to another tank and hope the tank mixers make it disappear.
-Drawing from our experience in the oil reclamation business, we have developed a blending system that will allow the tank bottoms to be mixed with oil at a precise ratio, filter out any debris and pump the homogenous blend into your pipeline or adjacent tank.
-The advantages of using our blending system include:
+Drawing from our experience in the oil reclamation business, we know the advantages of using a blending system which include:

 - No inventory loss